Approximate Nash equilibria in large nonconvex aggregative games: Introduction

-The originality of this paper is to circumvent the nonconvexity by exploiting the fact that large sum-aggregative games approach a convex framework when the number of players is large.
-The counterpart of this approach is to search for an \emph{additively $\epsilon$-PNE} (cf. Definition \ref{def:epsilonNash}) instead of an exact PNE.
-The main inspirations of the present work are \cite{Starr1969} in economics and \cite{Wang2017} in optimization.
-Starr 1969 \cite{Starr1969} was interested in computing general equilibria for nonconvex competitive economy in terms of price and quantity, while Wang 2017 \cite{Wang2017} considered large scale nonconvex separable optimization problems coupled by sum-aggregative terms.
-In both cases, the authors proposed to convexify the problem, taking advantage of the large number of agents or subproblems to bound the error induced by the convexification, thanks to the Shapley-Folkman Lemma (cf. Lemma \ref{lm:SF}).
-Roughly speaking, the Shapley-Folkman Lemma states that the Minkowski sum of a finite number of sets in Euclidean spaces is close to convex, when the number of sets is very large compared with their dimensions.
-It has been applied in nonconvex optimization for its convexification effect.
-Aubin and Ekeland \cite{AubinEkeland1976} used the lemma to derive an upper bound on the duality gap in an additive, separable nonconvex optimization problem.
-Since, quite a few papers have extended or sharpened this result (cf. Ekeland and Temam \cite{EkelandTemam1999}, Bertsekas and coauthors \cite{Bertsekas1979,BertsekasSandell1982}, Pappalardo \cite{Pappalardo1986}, Kerdreux et al. \cite{KerdreuxAl2019}, Bi and Tang \cite{BiTang2020}).
-These theoretical results have found applications in engineering, such as the large-scale unit commitment problem \cite{LauerAl1982,BertsekasAl1983} and optimization of Plug-in Electric Vehicle charging \cite{VujanicAl2016}, optimization of multicarrier communication systems \cite{YuLui2006}, supply-chain management \cite{VujanicAl2014}, and spatial graphical model estimation \cite{FangLiuWang2019}.
+Finally, the Shapley-Folkman lemma has been extensively applied in non-convex optimization for its convexification effect.
+Aubin and Ekeland \cite{AubinEkeland1976} used the lemma to derive an upper bound for the duality gap in an additive, separable non-convex optimization problem.
+Since then, quite a few papers have extended or sharpened this result (cf. Ekeland and Temam \cite{EkelandTemam1999}, Bertsekas and coauthors \cite{Bertsekas1979,BertsekasSandell1982}, Pappalardo \cite{Pappalardo1986}, Kerdreux et al. \cite{KerdreuxAl2019}, Bi and Tang \cite{BiTang2020}).
+These theoretical results have applications in engineering problems, such as the large-scale unit commitment problem \cite{LauerAl1982,BertsekasAl1983}, the optimization of plug-in electric vehicle charging \cite{VujanicAl2016}, the optimization of multicarrier communication systems \cite{YuLui2006}, supply-chain management \cite{VujanicAl2014}, and spatial graphical model estimation \cite{FangLiuWang2019}.